Rahul25S/Rahul25S/README.md

 - 👨‍💻 All of my projects are available at [My Portfolio](https://rahul25s.netlify.app)!
 - 💬 How to reach me: **rahul11022004@gmail.com**
 - 😄 Pronouns: Techie
-- ⚡ Fun fact: I have a background in video editing and am also a YouTuber, which helps me bring a creative perspective to my coding projects!
+- ⚡ Fun fact: I have a background in video editing and am also a YouTuber!
 ## Languages and Tools
 <table align="center">
   <tr>